-There are few bets you can make where the stake is small – a few pounds or euros – and the potential winnings run into the millions.
+There are few bets you can make where the stake is small – a few dollars – and the potential winnings run into the millions.
 There are the big lotteries of course and most of us are still waiting for our numbers to come up.

-In the world of business travel, this situation is turned on its head: if you don’t pay the similarly small transaction fee and an incident occurs, then the potential costs, both real and reputational, could easily run to seven figures.
-Paying a small sum now for traveller tracking and other services that cover the employer’s duty of care really can save companies from serious consequences.
+In the world of business travel, this situation is turned on its head: if you don’t pay the similarly small transaction fee and an incident occurs then the potential costs, both real and reputational, could easily run to seven figures.
+Paying a small sum now for traveler tracking and other services that cover the employer’s duty of care really can save companies from serious consequences.

 Consider this for a moment: not all business travel emergencies happen between nine and five on a weekday.
 A look at two recent events show that this is categorically untrue – the Brussels airport attack took place just before 8am; the Paris attacks at 9.15pm on a Friday.

 If you are a booker who chooses to manage this yourself and not use a travel management company, what are you going to do in these periods where you are not at your desk?